kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

   to create OAuth credentials for [Cloud Identity-Aware Proxy (Cloud IAP)](https://cloud.google.com/iap/docs/).

+Refer to
-Refer to [Understanding the deployment process ](#understanding-the-deployment-process) for a description about the deployment steps and artifacts.
+[Understanding the deployment process](#understanding-the-deployment-process) for more information on the kfctl configuration and deployment process.

 ### Install the required tools